ericwkw/drum-machine/memory_bank/rules_of_engagement.md

 ## Security

 - **No Sensitive Information Leakage:** I will always make sure no sensitive information is leaked to GitHub or hosting, or anywhere, before releasing or pushing to public.

+## Development Workflow

+- **Always Fetch and Pull:** I will always fetch and pull the latest changes from the remote repository before starting development work.